deepakn2107/OnlineQuiz/README.txt

 update on 06.08.2022 forenoon

-partially completed the integration of category, quiz category, and quiz questions. now working on score card part and description card in ui
+partially completed the integration of category, quiz category, and quiz questions. now working on score card part and description card in u.

+update on 06.08.2022 night
+completed integration for students. created all front end screens.

+yet to integrate admin part